 The Application Process

-These materials are sent to: Graduate Admissions, Campus Box 107, Georgia College, Milledgeville, GA 31061.
+Submit the following materials to: Graduate Admissions, Campus Box 107, Georgia College, Milledgeville, GA 31061.
 Questions?
 Call Graduate Admissions.

-- 1. Submit the completed on-line graduate application plus $35 fee (a PDF-print application is available for mailing, but the hard-copy application cost is $40).
+- The completed plus $35 fee (a PDF version of the is available for mailing; the hard-copy application cost is $40).on-line graduate applicationapplication

-- 3. Request letters of recommendation be sent from three teachers, writers, or other professionals who can attest to your potential for graduate study.
+- Three letters of recommendation from teachers, writers, or other professionals who can attest to your potential for graduate study.
+These must be mailed to the Graduate Admissions office.

-- 4. Request a copy of ALL official undergraduate or graduate transcripts be sent (even if still in progress; a final official transcript will be required for accepted students).
+- A copy of all official undergraduate or graduate transcripts (even if still in progress; a final official transcript will be required for accepted students).

-B. Application Process (materials that go directly to the MFA Program): These materials are sent to: MFA in Creative Writing Program, Campus Box 44, Georgia College, Milledgeville, GA 31061.
+Submit these materials to the MFA Program: MFA in Creative Writing Program, Campus Box 44, Georgia College, Milledgeville, GA 31061.
 Questions?
 Contact the MFA program.

-- 1. Send a writing sample in your thesis genre (please label: fiction, poetry, or creative nonfiction).
+- A writing sample in your thesis genre (please label as fiction, poetry, or creative nonfiction).
 For poetry, please submit up to 10 poems, typed, single-spaced; for prose, submit up to 25 pages typed, double-spaced (1-2 short stories or essays, or an excerpt from a novel or memoir).

-- 2. Include a statement of purpose (about two pages, typed, single-spaced).
+- A statement of purpose (about two pages, typed, single-spaced).
 Please address your goals as a writer.
 Tell us why you wish to pursue an MFA in Creative Writing with us, rather than follow another path.
 Surprise us.

-The MFA program in Creative Writing differs from many other GC graduate programs (for example, there is no GRE requirement for our program).
-Our web pages provide program-specific information; however, you will find other important information at graduate admissions, the university registrar, financial aid, and other GC web sites/offices.
+The MFA program web pages provide program-specific information; however, you will find other important information at graduate admissions, the university registrar, financial aid, and other GC web sites/offices.
+International students should contact the International Student Center for admission guidance.

 Evaluation of Your Application

-We begin to review applications after February 1.
-In order to maintain small classes and individual, intensive mentorship of thesis work, our admission process is competitive.
-Our first step is to inform students (typically, before March 1) whether or not they’ve been admitted to our program.
-Our second step is to determine MFA assistantship offers and wait lists (see Assistantships / Financial Aidfor details about graduate assistantships).
+We begin to review applications after Feb.
+1. In order to maintain small classes and individual, intensive mentorship of thesis work, our admission process is competitive.
+Our first step is to inform students whether or not they’ve been admitted to our program.
+Our second step is to determine MFA assistantship offers and wait lists (see Assistantships / Financial Aid for details about graduate assistantships).

 Call us at 478-445-4581, or send an email.
 For Graduate Admissions questions, call 478-445-6289.